 Warning: this area and the Eiffel Tower are crawling with pick-pockets!
 Constantly be aware!

-Whenever I visit Montmarte I usually eat at a little restaurant called La Petaudiere on rue Poulbot.
+Whenever I visit Montmartre I usually eat at a little restaurant called La Petaudiere on rue Poulbot.
 I’ve been going there for over 20 years.
 It’s a great little lunch place and looks like it hasn’t changed in 600 years.
 Sometimes they have a piano player.

 If you are going to have an Uber pick you up to take you back to your hotel, it’s easiest to walk down the hill to a major road.
 If you walk toward the Abbesses Metro stop, you’ll be able to pop in to see the famous Wall of Love.